mottaquikarim/dev/blog/content/posts/hacking-covid-appointment-queue.md

 }
 ```

-At any rate - useful for potentially _finding_ a store with availability (and maybe an alerting service?).
+This is useful for potentially _finding_ a store with availability (and maybe an alerting service?).

 ## Sidebar 2: Rite Aid Rules Engine